Astronomy in the Park

 What is it?

-Star-Nite Astronomy will soon begin hosting “Astronomy in the Park” sessions.
-Groups will meet once a month (every 5 weeks) to learn about the objects in the night sky: stars, planets, nebula, galaxies, and more.
-Sessions will generally last between one to two hours.
+Star-Nite Astronomy is currently hosting “Astronomy in the Park” lessons.
+Groups meet once a month (every 5 weeks) to learn about the objects in the night sky: stars, planets, nebula, galaxies, and more.
+Lessons will generally last between one to two hours.
 The best part is, Star-Nite provides the telescopes and everything else you need!
+Take note: this is not a star-party.
+Participants learn how to use the telescopes themselves and about the amazing objects in the night sky as well.

 Where does it meet?